dont-starve-modding/hail-the-pine-cones/README.md

 * Harvest from trees

-Big thanks to @Malacath for the great support!
+Big thanks to Malacath for the great support!

 Steam: http://steamcommunity.com/sharedfiles/filedetails/?id=349772929